-Impossible Foods is a leading player in the fast-growing meat substitutes market.
+Impossible Foods is a leading player in the fast-growing meat substitute market.
 That market is currently worth around $5.5 billion globally and is expected to expand to $85 billion by 2030.

 Impossible Foods is the brainchild of CEO/Founder Dr. Patrick O. Brown, Professor Emeritus of Biochemistry at Stanford University’s School of Medicine.
 The company set out to analyze and isolate the factors that give meat its appeal and replicate them in a plant-based alternative.